zeus-fyi/zeus/README.md

 https://docs.google.com/document/d/1isja3Njqr9ZW43F9GZRwSYhwvTxOb31n8uKpIzdV1-8/edit?usp=sharing

 5. Send a validator service request.
+You'll need a bearer token from us.
+Send us a message and we'll get you one.

 See pkg/hestia, which provides a client that calls the API, and shows how you post a request to the endpoint below to service new validators in a test case.